PERIPLEX SPI

 You will get the

-The Periplex platform dynamically exposes SPI controllers as spidev devices, which can be accessed via paths like:
+The Periplex platform dynamically generates spidev devices and other SPI-based peripheral nodes at runtime., which can be accessed via paths like:

 /dev/spidev1.0